CloudCannon/Hugo-conf-2022/content/_index.md

     title: Talks and Workshops
     talks:
       - time_string:
+        type: Lightning talk
+        title: Supercharge your Deployment with Cloudflare Pages
+        description: >-
+          Cloudflare Pages is a super-fast way to deploy your sites directly from your Git provider.
+This talk will cover how to set up your Hugo websites with Cloudflare Pages, and we’ll explore all the features you get out of the box using Pages for deployment.
+        speakers:
+          - speaker: 885c6952-2e32-4a7d-96b1-f85db602d38f
+      - time_string:
+        type: Tech talk
+        title: 'Introducing Pagefind: static low-bandwidth search at scale'
+        description: >-
+          In this talk I’ll introduce Pagefind, a new open-source library for static websites that provides efficient search at scale without any extra infrastructure.

+          I’ll demonstrate the process of adding Pagefind to a new site, and also show how well it works at scale — for example, Pagefind can return a search query against the entirety of MDN with a network payload as low as 300KB.
+        speakers:
+          - speaker: edf5bbc1-6d08-4861-b6f1-bf5b21682a5f
+      - time_string:
         type: Tech Talk
         title: Helping Humans at Scale with Continuous Delivery of Hugo on AWS
         description: >-